top of page

 Brigham Young University - Provo

-As a Master’s student in Mechanical Engineering with an emphasis in Biomedical Engineering at BYU, my work has focused on creating user-centered technologies that bridge the gap between mechanical design and human health.
+During my Master’s degree in Mechanical Engineering with an emphasis in Biomedical Engineering at BYU, my work focused on creating user-centered technologies that bridge the gap between mechanical design and human health.
 My graduate research focused on an innovative, 3D-printed wearable brace that adjusts stiffness to support rehabilitation, using a benchtop arm bending and twisting apparatus (BABATA) to study the biomechanics of the arm and test the brace.
 In parallel, I led the development of the Aptix ratcheting watchband—a patented, micro-adjustable strap designed for active users—which earned 3rd place in BYU’s Student Innovator of the Year (SIOY) competition.
 This work reflects my commitment to developing medical and consumer products that are both technically refined and practically impactful, improving usability, comfort, and quality of life.

 2019-2024